Skip to main content

 Making AI tools transparent, customizable, and extensible

-Formal Standard (Normative)
+Formal Specification (Normative)

-The Extensible Skills Standard defines:
+The Extensible Skills Specification defines:

 • Three extensibility categories -- extensible, semi-extensible, not-extensible